sverweij/dependency-cruiser/doc/rules-reference.md

   them.
 - `forbidden` rules
-  For `forbidden` rules it uses the same approach, except when the rules have a name, in which case the rule with the same name in the current file wins.
+  For `forbidden` rules it uses the same approach, except when the rules have a name, in which case the rule with the same name in the current file gets merged into the one from extends, where attributes from the current file win.
+  This allows you to override only one attribute, e.g. the severity
 - `allowedSeverity`
   If there's an `allowedSeverity` in the current file, it wins.
 If neither file has an `allowedSeverity` dependency-cruiser uses _warn_ as a default